Google Fiber Community Connections Terms of Service

 Google Fiber will not charge you a monthly fee for the Services for a period of at least twelve (12) months from the date Services are activated.
 In addition, Google Fiber will provide you with at least twelve (12) months notice of any increase in pricing for your Services.

 When you subscribe to Google Fiber Community Connections program, you do not enter into a service commitment and are free to cancel at any time.
-See the the Billing and Payment and Changing and Canceling Services; Termination sections below.
+See the Billing and Payment and Changing and Canceling Services; Termination sections below.

 Static and Dynamic IP Addresses

 When you subscribe to the Google Fiber Community Connections program, you will receive a dynamic IP address or 1, 5, or 13 additional static IP addresses.
-If you choose one of the static IP address options, we will register the IP address(es) you provide at the time you sign up for Service in the public whois database published at http://whois.arin.net or the Google Whois service which publishes internet records.
+If you choose one of the static IP address options, we will register the IP address(es) you provide at the time you sign up for Service in the public WHOIS database published at http://whois.arin.net or the Google RWhois service which publishes internet records.
 Services are not transferable to any location other than the premises.

 Using Your Own Network Router

 If you order Google Fiber under our Community Connections program we may provide you with a router or you can use your own router.
 If you do use your own router, you are responsible for making sure that your router is used in accordance with the Terms, including our Acceptable Use Policy, which is incorporated into these Terms.
 Although we hope to make the Service compatible with as many network routers as possible, we cannot guarantee that your router will work with the Service.
 You must use your own router if you use multiple static IP addresses.
 We suggest that you use your own router only if you’re comfortable managing it on your own, since we won’t be able to help you troubleshoot it.

 Using Google Fiber Services